Entze/Entze/README.md

 👋 My name is Lukas

+🎓 Working on my PhD thesis on General Game Playing

 📖 My Masters Thesis was on Monte Carlo Tree Search for General Game Playing with Imperfect Information

-💼 I am employed as a Software Architect with Integration Engineering, and Post-Sales Engineering responsibilities
+💼 Employed as a Software Engineer

 Myself in bullet points:
 - 🕸️ Open source enthusiast